sdegutis/immaculatalibrary.com/site/data/snippets/2021-12-16-people-continue-to-sin-because-they-think-theres-no-punishment-and-to-avoid-virtue-thinking-theres-no-benefit.md

 ---
 published: true
-title: People continue to sin because they think there’s no punishment, and to avoid virtue thinking there’s no benefit
+title: People continue to sin because they think there’s no punishment, and they avoid virtue thinking there’s no benefit
 archiveSlug: sinnersguide00luis
 archivePage: '121'
 bookSlug: the-sinners-guide